datajerk/ctf-write-ups/twctf2019/easy_crack_me/README.md

 incorrect 3 does not have the correct number of each 0..f
 ```

-This constraint checks for the right number of 0,1,...f characters.
+This constraint checks for the right number of `0`,`1`,...`f` characters by comparing the counters with the `DAT_00400f00` table.
 That is 176243969782620087828480000000 permutations.
 I checked, just in case this was brute forcible at this point. :-)

 The table `DAT_00400f00` has to be pulled from the Ghidra disassembly listing (see [bar.h](bar.h)):